Here we go guys, In this article, we are presenting you the best female jazz singers of all time and you definitely need to know these female legends.

 4. Sarah Vaughan

 Sarah Lois Vaughan was an American jazz singer, born on March 27, 1924, & died on April 3, 1990.
-She was well known for her nickname “Sassy” and “The Divine One.”
+She was well known by her nickname “Sassy” and “The Divine One.”

 She had won 4 Grammy Awards, including the Lifetime Achievement Award.
 Critic Scott Yanow also wrote that she had “one of the most wondrous voices of the 20th century”.